Course Descriptions

 Introduction to AP Calculus

-Students will begin the session with a review of the trigonometric, exponential, logarithmic, inverse, and inverse trigonometric functions which are spread throughout the AP Calculus curriculum.
-On each day of the session, students will take some time to explore the various capabilities of the TI graphing calculators.
-Near the end of the session, students will learn about Limits and Continuity taken directly from the first unit of the AP Calculus curriculum.
+In this course, students will review the various function types spread throughout the AP Calculus curriculum, as well as the algebra skills required to be successful in AP Calculus.
+Students will get exposure to the extensive capabilities of the Desmos graphing calculator, which was newly integrated into the hybrid AP Calculus exam.
+Towards the end of the session, will learn about Limits and Continuity taken directly from the first unit of the AP Calculus curriculum.

 Introduction to AP Statistics